Deutsche Beteiligungs (ETR:DBAN) Given a €43.80 Price Target at Baader Bank

-Baader Bank set a €43.80 ($51.53) price objective on Deutsche Beteiligungs (ETR:DBAN) in a research note released on Monday morning, Borsen Zeitung reports.
+Baader Bank set a €43.80 ($51.53) price objective on Deutsche Beteiligungs (ETR:DBAN) in a report released on Monday morning, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 About Deutsche Beteiligungs